Chart Color Schemes

 Ingham Surrounds faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

-The area has lower university qualification rates at 11.7%, compared to the Australian average of 30.4%.
-This presents both challenges and opportunities for targeted educational initiatives.
-Bachelor degrees are the most common (9.1%), followed by postgraduate qualifications (1.4%) and graduate diplomas (1.2%).
-Trade and technical skills are prominent, with 41.8% of residents aged 15+ holding vocational credentials - advanced diplomas at 7.1% and certificates at 34.7%.
+The area's university qualification rate is 11.7%, significantly lower than the Australian average of 30.4%.
+This presents both a challenge and an opportunity for targeted educational initiatives.
+Bachelor degrees are most common at 9.1%, followed by postgraduate qualifications (1.4%) and graduate diplomas (1.2%).
+Trade and technical skills are prominent, with 41.8% of residents aged 15+ holding vocational credentials - advanced diplomas (7.1%) and certificates (34.7%).

-A significant portion of the population is actively pursuing formal education, totaling 23.8%.
-This includes 9.9% in primary education, 8.6% in secondary education, and 1.7% pursuing tertiary education.
+A substantial 23.8% of the population is actively pursuing formal education, including 9.9% in primary, 8.6% in secondary, and 1.7% in tertiary education.
 There are 10 schools operating within Ingham Surrounds, educating approximately 226 students.
 Education provision is balanced with 9 primary and 1 secondary school serving distinct age groups.
-However, local school capacity is limited at 3.3 places per 100 residents compared to the regional average of 21.1, leading many families to travel for schooling.
+Local school capacity is limited at 3.3 places per 100 residents compared to the regional average of 21.1, leading many families to travel for schooling.

 Frequently Asked Questions - Education